2008 WINNERS

 ( * Note: Publication details will be worked out

-between winner and JBU.
+between winner and Baen Books.
 In the unlikely event that none of the stories qualify

 for professional publication, a cash prize, of an amount determined by contest